Business career of Donald Trump: Professional sports

+In 1988, Trump bought a thoroughbred racehorse named "D.J.
+Trump" for $500,000 who was trained by Allen Jerkens.
+The horse never raced due to a viral infection and developed serious leg problems.
+The vets performed a drastic procedure to help its hooves grow back, but it could never race.
+The horse died three years later in 1991.

 In 1989 and 1990, Trump lent his name to the Tour de Trump cycling stage race which was an attempt to create an American equivalent of European races such as the Tour de France or the Giro d'Italia.
 The name was suggested by his business partner, basketball commentator Billy Packer, who originally planned to call the race the Tour de Jersey.
 The first stage of the inaugural race ended in the college town of New Paltz, New York where picketers greeted the riders with anti-Trump signs.
 The second stage began in New York City, and Mayor Ed Koch, who had denounced Trump as "one of the great hucksters", boycotted the event.
 The last stage of the 10-stage 837-mile race was even more controversial.
 Going into the last stage, Belgian rider Eric Vanderaerden was favored to win the tour championship, but lost at least 1 minute 20 seconds when he took a wrong turn on a poorly marked course in Atlantic City, riding a quarter-mile or more out of his way.
 He ended up finishing third overall, behind tour winner Dag-Otto Lauritzen (a Norwegian rider with the American-owned 7-Eleven team) and runner-up Henk Lubberding, who also took a wrong turn during the last stage.
 Trump withdrew his sponsorship after the second Tour de Trump in 1990 because his other business ventures were experiencing financial woes.
 The race continued for several more years as the Tour DuPont.

 Trump submitted a stalking-horse bid on the Buffalo Bills when it came up for sale following Ralph Wilson's death in 2014; he was ultimately outbid, as he expected, and Kim and Terrence Pegula won the auction.
 During his 2016 presidential run, he was critical of the NFL's updated concussion rules, complaining on the campaign trail that the game has been made "soft" and "weak", saying a concussion is just "a ding on the head."
 He accused referees of throwing penalty flags needlessly just to be seen on television "so their wives see them at home."

+In 2012, Scottish soccer club Rangers was in financial turmoil, leading to its liquidation and refounding.
+Trump considered buying the club, before backing out due to the extent of its financial issues.